MASTODON EMG Needle Electrodes

 Mastodon EMG electrodes can detect and signal interactions with the facial nerve (CN VII).
 The unique EMG electrodes are highly sensitive in detecting contractions of the facial muscles and signal real-time feedback.

-Mastodon needles are insulated to shield the EMG signal against interference, i.e., electrical artifact.
+Mastodon needles are insulated to shield the EMG signal against interference, i.e., electrical artifacts.
 The blue insulation coat also guides the depth of placement.
 In addition, the electrode features twisted lead wires to help insulate and further protect from outside noise.

 Mastodon is the optimal needle electrode for FNM with a direct recording of EMG signals and design features that reduce poor data input.
 Electromyography provides several benefits that can reduce the risk of nerve injury during otologic procedures.¹